NJ councilwoman found shot to death outside of her home

 Brown said they had spoken over the past year, but she did not realize Dwumfour was involved in local politics.

 “She’s a very nice woman.
 She’s always well-dressed,” she said.
-“I can’t believe she would be involved in such a tragic incident,” Brown said.
+“I can’t believe she would be involved in such a tragic incident.”

+Sayreville police searched the wooded area between the complex and the Garden State Parkway, which abutted the neighborhood.
+There was at least one police dog combing the area, and officials also used a backhoe to lift heavy grates off drainage areas to search as well.

 Several high-ranking state leaders, including Democratic Gov. Phil Murphy, issued statements expressing their grief over her death.
 John Wisniewski, a former Democratic state Assembly member from Sayreville, had spoken to her at a few council meetings.